FAQ - Tax Depreciation Investors

 The report is designed to be easy to read for property investors, yet detailed enough for an accountant to be able to utilise the depreciation effective lives and residual values in their preferred method.
 The report starts as at the settlement date of the property which enables and depreciation back claim to be recouped by the investor, and shows the first year as a pro rate year finishing at the end of the financial year.

-The report is complaint with ATO legislation and is prepared by MCG Quantity Surveyors as registered tax agents and members of the Australian Institute of Quantity Surveyors (AIQS) and the Royal Institute of Chartered Surveyors (RICS).
+The report is compliant with ATO legislation and is prepared by MCG Quantity Surveyors as registered tax agents and members of the Australian Institute of Quantity Surveyors (AIQS) and the Royal Institute of Chartered Surveyors (RICS).

 MCG will ensure that the maximum tax depreciation deductions are identified and that you as the property investor are completely satisfied with the report.
 We pride ourselves on our personalised service.